Resolutions and Rejection Sensitive Dysphoria: Neurodiversity Affirming New Year Activities for Neurodivergent, ADHD, and Autistic Kids and Parents

 Intense emotional reactions to perceived criticism

-For ADHD and autistic kids especially, this can connect to Rejection Sensitive Dysphoria (RSD); a nervous system response where feedback, even when neutral or supportive, is experienced as overwhelming rejection or failure.
+For ADHD and autistic kids especially, this can connect to Rejection Sensitive Dysphoria (RSD).
+Rejection sensitivity is a nervous system response where feedback, even when neutral or supportive, is experienced as overwhelming rejection, reflection of failure, or a personal attack; often being met with highly reactive, explosive, or shut down responses to feeling intensely ashamed or criticized.

-From a trauma-informed lens, this makes sense.
-When a child’s nervous system is repeatedly activated by evaluation and correction, safety narrows.
+From a trauma-informed lens, these defensive protective responses makes sense.
+When a child’s nervous system is repeatedly activated by evaluation and correction, rejection sensitivity increases and safety narrows.
+Being perceived or observed becomes stressful.
 Learning becomes harder.
 Reflection becomes threatening.
 And self-compassion can feel out of reach.

-Neurodivergent Parents and Parents of Neurodivergent Kids Feel This Too; Often Quietly
+Neurodivergent Parents and Parents of Neurodivergent Kids Feel This Pressure Too; Often Quietly

 Neurodivergent parents and parents of neurodivergent children are not immune to these messages.
 Many carry their own internalized ableism, absorbing cultural narratives that say: